Soleg06/FlexitGo_API/README.md

-# Verisure_API
+# FlexitGo_API

-A one-file python3 program for reading and changing status of verisure devices through verisure grafql API.
-This work is based on the good work of https://github.com/persandstrom/python-verisure
+A one-file python3 program for reading and changing status of Flexit FTX devices through FlexitGO API.
+This work is based on the good work of

 The program can be places in your own integration as one file, it doesen't requiere any installations